KarolisMart/RSIG/README.md

 ## Coming soon
 * Srcset support
-* Captions with caption.js and sigplus like caption files
 * Ability to set prameters in plugin activation tags.
 * Proper demo.
 For now you can see this gallery in action on my [test page](https://test.martinkus.eu/)